AriFordsham/GHCWiki/template-haskell/core-representation.md

-What makes type variables quite annoying is that we can't do anything about them until after the metavariables have been instantiated.
-Which is to say, after zonking, at the end of type checking.
-However,

 Unification can be seen as another stage of computation which we have to allow to complete before deciding that we need to ameliorate cross-stage issues.
+There are three stages of computation before getting to stage running the splices.

+* Stage 1: A user can introduce a cross-stage error by writing a stage incorrect program
+* Stage 2: The unifier can introduce stage errors by floating type variables
+* Stage 3: The desugarer could introduce a stage error during the process of turning HsExpr into CoreExpr but it does not.
+* Stage 4: Splices are actually run.

 ```mermaid
 graph TD